 What is a cappuccino?

 A cappuccino is also an espresso based coffee beverage, but this one has an equal ratio of espresso, steamed milk, and frothed milk.
-To make a cappuccino the barista, heats the milk and pours it into the espresso, the foam is held back until the very end and poured on top.
+To make a cappuccino the barista, heats the milk and pours it into the espresso, the foam is held back and poured on top.

 A cappuccino is a larger drink than a flat white and has more foam on the top of it.
 The foam on top of the cappuccino is often described as dry especially compared with the silky mouthfeel of the flat white.
 A well-made cup of cappuccino has three separate layers, the rich espresso 1/3 on the bottom, 1/3 steamed milk on top of that, and 1/3 light airy foam on the top.